 Depending on how much time you have, you can cook the potatoes in the oven or quickly in the microwave.
 While they cook put out bowls with all the toppings.
 Suggestions are cheese, butter, sour cream, bacon bits, broccoli, green onions, guacamole, salsa, or leftover chili.
 Basically, whatever you have in the fridge and your kids will eat.

-Want more Crockpot Ideas check out my amazingly delicious Healthy Italian Meatballs.
+Want more Crockpot Ideas?
+Check out my amazingly delicious Healthy Italian Meatballs.
 My Kids love this dinner and ask for it all the time.
+They don’t even know I hid veggies in the meatballs.
 Slow Cooker Italian Meatballs You’ll Love

 Also try this Crockpot Dump and Go recipe for Teriyaki Chicken.
 Perfect for sandwiches or rice bowls.
 How to Make the Easiest Slow Cooker Recipes for Teriyaki Chicken

 Don’t have a Crockpot yet?
 I love this one from Amazon.
 It’s reasonably priced and works great.